 Service offerings:

-- Customer experience transformation – Based on behavioural science principles, Capita helps clients transform the broader customer journey.
+• Customer experience transformation – Based on behavioural science principles, Capita helps clients transform the broader customer journey.
+They’ve developed customer service personas to work across different digital channels, such as SmartAgent for WhatsApp, webchat and text messaging.

-- Remediation, collections services and complaints management – Capita specialises in these services, as well as UK TV Licensing management.
+• Remediation, collections services and complaints management – Capita specialises in these services, particularly for public sector and financial services organisations.

 Pros: